Who Owns Hennes & Mauritz?

 Who Founded Hennes & Mauritz?

-- Founded in 1947 by Erling Persson.
+- Founded in 1947 by Erling Persson

-- Went public with an IPO in 1974 on the Stockholm Stock Exchange.
+- Listed in 1974 on Stockholm market

 Hennes & Mauritz SWOT Analysis